GAA Calculator (Goals Against Average)

 What is GAA (goals against average), and when is it used?

 In short, the GGA hockey statistic is the mean of goals allowed per game by a goalkeeper.
 The lower the value is, the better a goalkeeper.
 It's most commonly used in field and ice hockey, but it's not uncommon to find it in soccer.
 It can be applied to any sport which has the concept of a goal.
-GAA is an analogous measure to baseball's earned run average - the Japanese even use the same term (防御率) for both statistics!
+GAA is an analogous measure to baseball's earned run average (ERA) - the Japanese even use the same term (防御率) for both statistics!
+Check out the ERA calculator to learn more about this metric.

 Goals against average is used as a measure of a goalkeeper's effectiveness.
 Although it has its downsides (for example, the fact that the number of times the opposing team attempts to score is affected by the performance of the whole team, not just the goalie), it's still regarded as a reasonable estimate of a player's skills, and it's worth considering when setting up a goalie's training pace, or trying to come up with a winning strategy.